Skip to Content

 ££

-Madera at Treehouse is one of the prettiest London eateries that you will ever see.
-This quirky restaurant features a spellbinding interior adorned with beautiful hanging plants and greenery that will make you feel like you walked out of the city and into the garden Eden itself.
+Madera at Treehouse is one of the prettiest eateries the city boasts.
+This quirky restaurant features a spellbinding interior adorned with beautiful hanging plants and greenery that will make you feel like you walked out of the city and into the garden of Eden itself.

 Sketch